|

 cannot use a printer driver when operating as a USB HID device.)

-All USB printers are factory preset to operate with printer
+NOTE: All USB printers are factory preset to operate with printer

 drivers.
 To configure the printer to act